-A. If a school does not meet the minimum "n" size in at least the proficiency and growth indicators, and other than the English Learner indicator, so that an overall accountability rating cannot be determined;

-OR

-B. If a school receives an accountability rating that places the school in the bottom five percent of schools but the school has a "special purpose" and needs to have an accountability review that takes that special purpose into account;

-THEN

-- C. The USBE will perform a second-tier review of the school to determine if the USBE is confident that the school is "low performing" and should receive School Improvement or School Turnaround services and supports through: - a.
-Comparing school performance to an alternative set of indicators; - b.
-Request that the school provide additional data through a root-cause analysis process.
+- 1. If a school 1) cannot calculate at least the achievement or growth indicators, and 2) at least two indicators cannot be calculated total, an overall accountability rating may not be determined, or, - 2.
+If a school 1) meets the definition of an alternative or special purpose school, 2) receives an accountability rating that places the school in the bottom 3-5% of schools, and 3) an individualized accountability review that takes that special purpose into account is warranted; then,, - 3.
+USBE may perform an individualized review of the school to determine if the USBE is confident that the school is low-performing and should receive School Improvement supports through comparing school performance to an alternative set of indicators or request that the school provide additional data (e.g. root-cause analysis, local assessment data, or other qualitative and quantitative data).